al6x/ib_api/readme.md

 # Client Libraries

+- TypeScript Deno [deno/ib.ts]
 - Nim - [nim/ibm.nim](/nim/ibm.nim)
-- Other languages - look at code in [nim/ibm.nim](/nim/ibm.nim) and translate it to language you need, it's short and simple.
+- Other languages - look at code in [deno/ib.ts](/deno/ib.ts) and translate it to language you need, it's short and simple.

 # Features